obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Settings.md

 }
 ```

 Each `control` definition's `key` names a property on `this.plugin.settings`.
-The framework reads the current value, writes changes back, and calls `saveData()` automatically.
+Obsidian reads the current value, writes changes back, and calls `saveData()` automatically.
 No `onChange` plumbing required.
 If your plugin stores settings somewhere other than `this.plugin.settings` (a Svelte store, an immutable update pattern, etc.), see [[#Custom settings storage]].

 To move an existing tab that uses `display()`, see [[Migrate to declarative settings]].